Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_embedded_agent_config.md

           id: <team-id>
     ```

+* Set the filter values:
+    * **filter** - the filters to determine what kind of APIs to discover.
+Not setting the filter will discover all the APIs.
+        * **visibility** - the visbility state of the API in   SwaggerHub, it can be either public, private, or both.
+        * **publication** - the publication state of the API in SwaggerHub, it can be either published, unpublished, or both.

+    ```yaml
+    spec:
+    type: SwaggerHub
+    config:
+      type: SwaggerHub
+      owner: <org_owner>
+      filter: {
+        visibility: Public,
+        publication: Both
+      }
+    ```

 * After editing is complete and the file is saved, run the command to push the changes:

     ```bash